tonethar/IGME-330-Master/notes/firebase-3.md

 <hr>

 ## VII.
-One last note - how to listen for changes to only one object
+N.B. - One last note - how to listen for changes to only one object

 - Sometimes you are only interested in whether or not a single JSON object changed a value
 - To accomplish this you just have to change the node `ref()` that your `onValue` handler is observing: